 ANDREA LAISUREAction Hero

-Andrea Leisure (she/her) is from Long Island, NY where she competed in gymnastics and judo before starting dance in High School.
+Andrea Laisure (she/her) is from Long Island, NY where she competed in gymnastics and judo before starting dance in High School.
 She graduated from Muhlenberg College with majors in International Studies and Spanish with a concentration in Public Health.
 There, she found a passion for aerial arts.
 Having just completed a full time circus program at Aircraft Circus Academy in London, Andrea is excited to take her love of flipping, flying, and dancing to STREB this season!!

 • SARAH PEREZ